-This is considered to be the sweetest type of guava as it will remind you of how passion fruit tastes, with a hint of pineapple.
-It has yellowish green skin and a creamy white inside.
-This guava is mostly used to make sauces and marmalade because of how sweet and creamy it is.
+Yellow guava is considered to be the sweetest guava type as it will remind you of how passion fruit tastes, with a hint of pineapple.
+This fruit that starts with “Y” has yellowish-green skin and a creamy white inside.
+It’s mostly used to make sauces and marmalade due to its sweet taste.

 Learn all the fun facts as well as how to eat this guava.
 Watch this video to know more:

 As you can tell from the name, this guava contains a hint of strawberry in its mixture of regular aromatic sweetness and zesty sour taste.
 Native to South America, this guava can be used for almost any culinary purpose, from eating raw to making juice, jam, jelly, or puree.

 Just as the name suggests, this guava tastes like a balanced mixture of tangy lemon and sweet guava, although the scent is much more citrus, like lemon.
 Even on the outside, it also resembles a lemon with its small size while both the skin and flesh are yellow.